Yazann570/Graduation-Project/README.md

 ## Project Team

-Developed as a Graduation Project for the Bachelor of Software Engineering program.
+Developed as a Graduation Project for the Bachelor of Computer Science program.

 ---